YOU’VE GOT THIS!

 When do I pick up my Race Pack and Rack my Bike?

 Race pack collection and bike racking will be on race morning only.
-Come to the pack collection desk between 6:15am and 7:10am (see the event schedule for more) on race day near the finish line at Champion Lakes Regatta Centre to get your race pack.
+Come to the pack collection desk between 6:15am and 7:10am* (see the event schedule) on race day near the finish line at Champion Lakes Regatta Centre to get your race pack.
 We can look you up by name or race number (race numbers are issued close to race day) to find your pack.
 Once you have your race pack, grab a tutu if you want one, then head over to transition and rack your bike/set up your gear.
+All bikes must be racked by 7.10am* as the first races will start at 7.15am*.

 What do I Bring?